 We all know Enterprises use boxed solutions for meeting most of their IT requirements.
 However, they also build a good number of (custom) applications to meet specific business requirements.
 These applications need to exhibit certain architecture capabilities in order to fulfill the technical requirements.
 Let’s understand what those technical requirements are and what kind of architecture capabilities that may be required to support Enterprise Multi-Tenancy.

 SaaS vs. Multi-Tenancy:

 While multi-tenancy, as an architectural pattern, was born to address SaaS-based applications, its usage has gone beyond SaaS.
-Today more and more enterprises have started adopting Multi-Tenant architectures for building their custom applications.
+Today more and more enterprises have started adopting Enterprise Multi-Tenancy for building their custom applications.
 Therefore, the myth that Multi-Tenancy is only application to SaaS is no more true.

 Large enterprises are pretty much distributed/organized in one of the following ways,